TeamBion/aws-cw-prometheus-syncer/README.md

 ### How to Deploy

-Soprano helm chart is located under the deploy/soprano directory and you are able to deploy it like that
+Helm chart is located under the deploy/soprano directory and you are able to deploy it like that

 ```
     helm upgrade -i [RELEASE-NAME] ./deploy/soprano